 Providing a predictable daily routine and using reward-based training, rather than punishment, may be effective in treating certain anxiety and behaviour-related conditions.

 Pets with severe anxiety, such as separation anxiety or other phobias, may require more intensive intervention, including desensitization and counterconditioning, whereas pets with more mild forms of anxiety may respond well to positive reinforcement and pheromone-based sprays and plug-in diffusers.
-At Vedder Mountain Veterinary Clinic, we also use various prescription drugs for management of anxiety and behavioural issues.
+At Vedder Mountain Veterinary Clinic, we also use various prescription drugs for the management of anxiety and behavioural issues.

 Not all pets who are destructive or bark or whine incessantly when owners leave the home have true separation anxiety.
 Some pets may get uncomfortable being alone (sometimes called “isolation distress”), and some could just be bored.
 Exercise and play can be helpful in these cases, although first determining whether the cause is just boredom or true separation anxiety (or a medical condition) is essential.
 We can offer suggestions to help keep your pet entertained while you’re away or provide advice and other assistance if your pet is suffering from separation anxiety.

 Some medical conditions that have behavioural components, such as obsessive-compulsive disorder (OCD), can also be treated with prescription medications as well as behaviour therapy and environmental modifications.
-Medication, pheromone-based products, and environmental modifications can help with aging-related changes as well.
+Medication, pheromone-based products, and environmental modifications can help with ageing-related changes as well.
 Behaviours such as aggression or marking in male pets can often be greatly improved by neutering.

 If you’re concerned about your pet’s anxiety or behaviour, make an appointment today.
 We can also give you recommendations to help prevent certain kinds of anxiety in the first place.

-Our clinic is feline friendly, with a separate waiting area for cats that can help keep them calmer during veterinary visits.
+Our clinic is feline-friendly, with a separate waiting area for cats that can help keep them calmer during veterinary visits.

 If you’re stressed about bringing your pet in for an exam, let us know.
 We’ll help make sure you and your pet both have a calmer, more relaxed veterinary visit.